Nutshell 1. From sounds to sentences

 Prestem + inner case + poststem + outer case

 Prestem and poststem form the stem, or the lexical part, of the word.
-The division of the stem into two portions is similar to the English verb sing/sang/sung, where the lexical part is ‘s–ng’ while the vowels ‘i/a/u’ convey grammatical information.
+The division of the stem into two portions is similar to English verbs such as sing/sang/sung, where the lexical part is ‘s–ng’ while the vowels ‘i/a/u’ convey grammatical information.
 The stem always denotes an action (but never a state, a person, a thing, a property, etc.) and thus resembles our verbs.
 We will use the term ‘verb’ interchangeably with ‘word’.

 The inner case is represented by one of the eight vowels, optionally followed by a liquid (the so-called primary case suffix) and/or a nasal (the secondary case suffix).
 The outer case has the same structure.
 For the first word in each sentence, the main predicate, the outer case is missing.